apache/druid/docs/multi-stage-query/index.md

 Apache Druid supports SQL-based ingestion using the bundled [`druid-multi-stage-query` extension](#load-the-extension).
 This extension adds a [multi-stage query task engine for SQL](concepts.md#sql-task-engine) that allows running SQL [INSERT](concepts.md#insert) and [REPLACE](concepts.md#replace) statements as batch tasks.
+As an experimental feature, the task engine also supports running SELECT queries as batch tasks.

-Nearly all SELECT capabilities are available for `INSERT ...
+Nearly all SELECT capabilities are available in the SQL task engine, with certain exceptions listed on the [Known issues](./known-issues.md#select) page.
+This allows great flexibility to apply transformations, filters, JOINs, aggregations, and so on as part of `INSERT ...
 SELECT` and `REPLACE ...
-SELECT` queries, with certain exceptions listed on the [Known issues](./known-issues.md#select) page.
-This allows great flexibility to apply transformations, filters, JOINs, aggregations, and so on while ingesting data.
+SELECT` statements.
 This also allows in-database
 transformation: creating new tables based on queries of other tables.

 ## Vocabulary